 Although the price of repairing a damaged roof can seem like a large investment, it often ends up being much less due to insurance.
-In most cases, a roof will be in need of repair because of serious damage.
+In most cases, a roof will need repair because of serious damage.
 Many homeowners will have their roofing repair covered by their insurance.
-In this case, homeowners will just be responsible for paying their deductible.
+In this case, homeowners will be responsible for paying their deductible.
 A deductible is a set amount of money the individual must pay out-of-pocket before an insurance company assists.

 At HUF Construction, we understand how valuable your home is.
 We specialize in repairing and replacing a wide range of different types of roofs, and we have completed 8,557 roofing projects and counting for our community.
 Contact us today to receive a free estimate on your roof.